levickane/employeeTracker/README.md

 ## Description

-This terminal application was built in order to easily add and edit employees, employee roles, and departments for a compnay using a MySql Database
+This terminal application was built in order to easily add and edit employees, employee roles, and departments for a compnay using a MySql Database.
+A through video of how the application works can be viewed here: [Walk Through Video](https://drive.google.com/file/d/1cIi8k1RvhDjIET1T5_LUxtjmIn-OzIoi/view)

 ## Table of Contents